off the hook

 A few years back Craig Compeau was featured on an episode of the NatGeo program doomsday preppers.
 With the recent events, some of his concerns about the economy and government have come true.
-If you haven’t seen the episode entitled “PAIN IS GOOD” you can watch it on our site HERE or on Netflix.
+If you haven’t seen the episode entitled “PAIN IS GOOD” you can watch it on our site HERE.
 Season 2 episode 13, Pain Is Good.

 Answer five questions about the episode and you could win $300 in Compeau cash and lots of other great prizes from our showroom!

 As you may know, National Geographic’s popular “Doomsday Preppers” is a reality television series that rates one’s ability to survive a catastrophic scenario, such as a global economic meltdown, nuclear war, or power grid failure.

 This past summer, I was featured in a Nat Geo episode called “Pain is Good”.
 It was a unique experience in many ways.
 I participated in the project with another Alaskan, Don Kubley, from Juneau.
 Don owns a company that manufactures dome shelters.
 Essentially, we allowed the film crew to follow us around for a few days, focusing primarily on what we would consider a routine trip to the

 Goodpaster River outside of Delta Junction.
 My family has had a cabin on the ‘Goody’ for generations, and it’s a particularly special place for me.
 After numerous pre-production meetings and several days of shooting, the film crew headed back to New York.
 While filming, it became evident they’d be spicing the show up a bit for dramatic effect, as is typical for most reality programs.
 Once it was complete, the episode began running in February of this year, and I recently learned that of all 26 Doomsday Preppers they’ve produced, ours ranks among the top five in popularity.